grpc/proposal/A74-xds-config-tears.md

 LB policy config fields are updated in https://github.com/grpc/grpc-proto/pull/140.

 Implemented in C-core in https://github.com/grpc/grpc/pull/35011.
+Fixed logical DNS re-resolution in https://github.com/grpc/grpc/pull/37211.

 Java, Go, and Node will implement this in the future.